sr5434/pinns/README.md

 # Physics-Informed Neural Networks
 This repository contains a collection of physics-informed neural networks (PINNs) that are trained to solve problems in quantum mechanics, thermodynamics, and fluid dynamics by learning directly from physics rather than from labeled data.
-All of the models can be trained in a few minutes using an M2 Mac.
+Most of the models can be trained in a few minutes using an M2 Mac.
 Pretrained models can be found in [this Huggingface model](https://huggingface.co/sr5434/PINN-Collection).

 ## Table of Contents
 - [Getting Started](#getting-started)